qwd/dev-site/pages/en/help.md

 Yes.
 For users in China, we support issuing VAT e-invoices; for Organization Developers in China, we support issuing VAT e-invoices and VAT special invoices.
 Refer to [VAT invoice](/en/docs/finance/vat-invoice/).

-### I need a contract

-We provide billings for your consumption vouchers.
-You can set the contact information and language of the billing.
-The billing is a legal agreement between you and us and is automatically generated by the system, so no stamp or signature is required.
-Refer to [billing and payment](/en/docs/finance/billing-and-payment/).

 ## Account Management

 ### How to change the account information?